NawaF-Alfawaz/movie_app/README.md

    This Flutter project relies on a backend server to fetch movie data and handle bookings.
 You need to set up and run the backend project first.

    - Clone and run the backend repository from [Movie Backend](https://github.com/NawaF-Alfawaz/movie_backend).
-   - Follow the backend setup instructions to start the server (usually using Node.js).
+   - Follow the backend setup instructions to start the server.

 4. **Update Backend URL**